chinthanakrishnan2005/custom-cnn-mnist/README.md

 # Custom CNN from Scratch
+# Custom CNN with Performance Visualization

+## 📌 Description
-This project implements a Convolutional Neural Network (CNN) from scratch using NumPy.
+This project presents an enhanced implementation of a Convolutional Neural Network (CNN) built from scratch using NumPy.
+The model is applied to the MNIST dataset for handwritten digit classification, with additional focus on performance analysis and visualization.

+## 🎯 Key Highlights
+- Manual implementation of CNN layers
+- Improved architecture with multiple filters
+- Training with gradient-based updates
+- Visualization of learning behavior

-## Features
+## ⚙️ Features
-- Convolution layer
+- Convolution operation with multiple filters
-- ReLU activation
+- ReLU activation function
-- Max pooling
+- Max pooling for dimensionality reduction
-- Fully connected layer
+- Fully connected layer for classification
-- Softmax classification
+- Softmax output with probability distribution

-## Dataset
-MNIST handwritten digits dataset
+- Prediction with confidence scores

-## Tools Used
+##  Tools & Technologies
 - Python
 - NumPy
+- Matplotlib
 - Google Colab

+##  Dataset
+- MNIST handwritten digits dataset

+##  Results
+- Gradual decrease in training loss
+- Improvement in accuracy across epochs
+- Test Accuracy: ~55%–65%

+##  Visualization
+- Loss Curve (Loss vs Epoch)
+- Accuracy Curve (Accuracy vs Epoch)
+- Sample predictions with confidence scores

-## Output
+##  Sample Output
-The model is trained on a subset of MNIST and achieves basic classification accuracy..
+The model predicts handwritten digits and displays the predicted class along with confidence levels, helping to interpret model decisions.

+##  Project Structure